What to Consider When Choosing Recessed Lighting for Your Custom HomeSeptember 25, 2017

 The next decision is whether you need to make your recessed lighting IC or non-IC.
 If you do not adequately insulate around your recessed lights, then they could overheat.
 Knowing if your fixtures can come into contact with insulation is the first step to figuring out how to adequately design your lighting system.

 The size of a trim typically ranges 1” to 6”.
 The different sizes will have very different effects, particularly in conjunction with spacing.
 Spacing will also further customize the look of your recessed lights, and the atmosphere they will create.
 There are many different kinds of trims such as baffle, reflector, adjustable, lensed, and more!

-The best place to start is with a design.
+When to comes to what to consider when choosing recessed lighting for your home, the best place to start is with a design.
 Consider what kind of room you want, its purpose, and from there you will find the best recessed lighting options to achieve that atmosphere!

 There are plenty of lighting choices for your custom home to choose from.
 Recessed lights are definitely unique and can fill a much-needed niche, but they aren’t necessarily a good fit for every room.
 That’s where an expert opinion or two can help you out.
 If you’re ready to build your dream custom home, contact Custom Home Group at 717-284-4090 today!